dmitrijslasko/42_cub3D/README.md

 - 🕹️ First-person 3D view built from a 2D map
 - 🔦 Raycasting algorithm for wall rendering
 - 🎨 Textured walls, floor, and ceiling
-- 🚪 Doors
+- 🚪 Doors (opening and closing on button press)
 - 🐈 Animated sprites
 - 🎵 Smooth player movement and rotation
+- Audio implemented with SDL2 library

 ---